yamank07/MovieTrends/README.md

    The **Search Engine** allows users to search for movies by title.
 As the user types, the app will fetch relevant results from TMDb and display them in a user-friendly way, with movie posters, movie title, ratings, language and release year.

 3. **Example of Fetching Trending Movies**
-   Navigate to the component ../Proj1_MovieTrends/src/App.jsx in your project and search for fetchTrendingMovies() component.
+   Navigate to the component ../MovieTrends/src/App.jsx and search for fetchTrendingMovies() function component.

 4. **Example of Search Functionality**
-   Navigate to the component ../Proj1_MovieTrends/src/App.jsx in your project and search for fetchMovies() component.
+   Navigate to the component ../MovieTrends/src/App.jsx and search for fetchMovies() function component.

 5. **Displaying Movie Details**
    Each movie in the trending list or search results will display: